 Sri Gopal Bhatta says that both ‘Chintâmani‘ and ‘Somagiri‘ describe Sri Krishna.
 ‘Chintâ‘ means meditation.
 Sri Krishna is ‘Chintâmani’ because He alone has manifested everything that is worth meditating upon including His ras-filled pastimes.
-Read more »
+Read the rest of this entry »

 You are currently browsing the archive for the Verse 1 category.

 Sri Krishna’s beauty has thrilled Lilâshuk’s heart.
 Now he started thinking, “With what can I compare Sri Krishna’s beautiful features?”
 After much thinking, he decided that there is nothing in the universe that can be compared to Sri Krishna’s beauty.
 He thought that all beautiful objects in the world are reduced to nothing when compared to the beauty of even the tip of Sri Krishna’s toenail.
-Read more »
+Read the rest of this entry »

 “O Sanâtan!
 Hear the description of Sri Krishna’s sweet beauty.
 A single drop of that beauty submerges entire creation by attracting all living beings.
-Read more »
+Read the rest of this entry »

 After this, Sri Lilâshuk is saying – “All glory to my Ishtadev1, Vrajendranandan2 Sri Krishna Who is the Supreme Personality Himself and Who is adorned with peacock feathers.”
 Here he uses the word ‘Jayati‘ (glory be) in its present tense, thereby signifying that the pastimes of Sri Vrindâvan-Vihâri3 are eternal.
 All scriptures state that the Vrindâvan-pastimes are eternal.
-Srimad-Bhâgavatam, the chief Purân says – Read more »
+Srimad-Bhâgavatam, the chief Purân says – Read the rest of this entry »

 chintâmanir-jayati somagirir-gururme shikshâgurush–